TerrenceGao/R-for-Data-Science-learning-notes/R4DSP1.md

 ## Data Visualization

-> ??The simple graph has brought more information to the data analyst??s mind than any other device.?? ??
-John Tukey
+> The simple graph has brought more information to the data analyst??s mind than any other device.--- John Tukey

 ### Create ggplot